Lukibilly/Vad/README.md

 1. Download build1.apk from Vad/Vad/Builds/Android/
 2. Use adb or another tool to install it on your phone
 3. Run and enjoy

+Instructions for IOS:
+1.
+2.
+3.

+Possible problems:
+1. Only for Unity.
+When cloning the project from Github, the overlayed image of the chicken on a skateboard detaches itself from the Quad that is a child to the MacDonalds tracked image logo.
+To solve this, To solve this, add the skateboard chicken material to the quad components.